Egbert Switching Station Project (Martin Substation Extension)

 We're extending an electrical path in San Francisco

-The proposed project is part of PG&E’s commitment to providing a safe, reliable and efficient grid for the 16 million people we serve in California.
+The project is part of PG&E’s commitment to providing a safe, reliable and efficient grid for the 16 million Californians we serve.
 Infrastructure investments like this help us meet our customers’ evolving needs and build resiliency into the electric transmission system.

-PG&E proposes to build the Egbert Switching Station Project to increase the reliability of the electric transmission system providing power in San Francisco.
-It will also reduce the risk of widespread power outages in The City.
+PG&E is building the Egbert Switching Station Project to increase the reliability of the electric transmission system that supplies power to San Francisco.
+It will also reduce the risk of widespread power outages in the City.

 Download Notice of Application Cover Letter (PDF, 96 KB)